4ban/ezeos/README.md

 > Requirements: EOS, EOS.CDT, Python3

 * For installing EOS and EOS.CDT visit the [wiki](https://github.com/4ban/ezeos/wiki)
-* install python3
+* install python>=3.6

-* sudo pip3 install pillow
+if you want to use more than 4 default themes, install `ttkthemes` (optional, recommended)
-* sudo pip3 install ttkthemes
+* pip3 install ttkthemes

 ## Usage